gandie/pyCrawler/README.md

   -n NUMWORKERS, --numworkers NUMWORKERS
                         Number of crawlers spawned.
-Default 25 -r, --release         Allow the crawler to leave host given by url -k KEYWORD, --keyword KEYWORD
+Default 25 -r, --release         Allow the crawler to leave host given by url -j, --javascript      Parse custom Javascript found on page to find more urls
+  -k KEYWORD, --keyword KEYWORD
                         Give optional keyword to search for
 ```